Department for Business, Innovation, Science and Trade

-The Department for Business and Trade (DBT) is a ministerial department of the Government of the United Kingdom.
-It was established on 7 February 2023 by a cabinet reshuffle under the Rishi Sunak premiership.
+The Department for Business, Innovation, Science and Trade (BIST) is a ministerial department of the Government of the United Kingdom.

+It was established as the Department for Business and Trade (DBT) on 7 February 2023 by a cabinet reshuffle under the Rishi Sunak premiership.
 The new department absorbed the functions of the former Department for International Trade and some of the functions of the former Department for Business, Energy, and Industrial Strategy.

-The department is headed by the Secretary of State for Business and Trade, assisted by a number of junior ministers.
-The incumbent is Peter Kyle.
+The department is headed by the Secretary of State for Business, Innovation, Science and Trade, assisted by a number of junior ministers.
+The incumbent is Jonathan Reynolds.

 Background

 Foundation

-The department was established on 7 February 2023.
+The department was established as the Department for Business and Trade (DBT) on 7 February 2023.
 It combines the business-focused responsibilities of the former Department for Business, Energy, and Industrial Strategy (BEIS) with the former Department for International Trade (DIT).
 The ministers and senior civil servants from DIT were carried over to continue leading the new department.

 The creation of the new department was described by Downing Street as an opportunity to provide "a single, coherent voice for business inside government, focused on growing the economy with better regulation, new trade deals abroad, and a renewed culture of enterprise at home".

+Under the Burnham ministry, it absorbed the science and innovation portfolios of the Department for Science, Innovation and Technology and was renamed to the Department for Business, Innovation, Science and Trade (BIST).